-Following requests from the Islamic Society, the university trialled multifaith prayer facilities during March-May 2021.
-Two spaces were set aside for prayer in the College Lane LRC, one each for male and female students.
-A third space was set aside in the De Havilland LRC with room dividers to designate male and female use.
+facilities during March-May 2021.
+Two spaces were set aside for prayer in the College the De Havilland LRC with room dividers to designate male and female use.
 The rooms were designated as 'multi-faith prayer spaces' to promote inclusivity.
 Signage and communications reflected the 'open to all'.
 Several project success criteria were defined ahead of the trial period including student use, impact on the wider faith provision, operational impact, working relationship between LRC staff, security, housekeeping, and the faith communities and user feedback.
 157 responses were received to an online survey, with overwhelmingly positive feedback.

-"It was so convenient and helpful.
-Otherwise, you have to walk from the LRC to multi faith space when you might not want to pack up your stuff etc. or saves you from praying in a random place in library where some people could feel 'intimidated' / you could feel nervous to do so."
+It was so convenient and helpful.
+Otherwise, you have to walk from the LRC to multi faith space when you might not want to pack up your stuff etc. or saves you from praying in a random place in library where some people could feel 'intimidated' / you could feel nervous to do so.

-"I'm very happy that the University has allowed us to have a prayer room in the LRC as it is very convenient and inclusive for us".
+I'm very happy that the University has allowed us to have a prayer room in the LRC as it is very convenient and inclusive for us.